Thanks for Submitting…..Harriett Taken from http://zenhabits.net/the-cheapskate-guide-50-

 Everything goes with everything else, and I don’t have too many clothes.
 This saves me the stress of picking out an

-10. Stop online impulse buys.
+outfit, and I don’t need as many clothes. - Stop online impulse buys.
 This was a problem for me before I canceled my credit card.
 I used to buy online a

 couple of times a week.
 Now I buy maybe once every couple of months, using PayPal or someone else’s credit card.